20th Century Fox World (Dubai)

 20th Century Fox World (Dubai) is a cancelled theme park in Dubai, United Arab Emirates, initially scheduled to open in 2018.
-The park was slated to feature attractions based on various Fox-owned film and television franchises, such as Avatar, Blue Sky Studios films (Ice Age, Rio, Robots, and Epic), Alien, Predator, The Simpsons, Family Guy, Futurama, American Dad!, Bob's Burgers, Archer, Planet of the Apes, Night at the Museum, Independence Day, Die Hard, The X-Files, 24, Sons of Anarchy, Moulin Rouge!, and Anastasia.
+The park was slated to feature attractions based on various Fox-owned film and television franchises, such as Avatar, Blue Sky Studios films (Ice Age, Rio, Robots, and Epic), Alien, Predator, Fox Television Animation shows (The Simpsons, Family Guy, Futurama, American Dad!, Bob's Burgers, and Archer), Planet of the Apes, Night at the Museum, Independence Day, Die Hard, The X-Files, 24, Sons of Anarchy, Moulin Rouge!, and Anastasia.

-The park was owned by Al Ahli Holding Group, under license from The Walt Disney Company before its shutdown.
+The park was owned by Al Ahli Holding Group, under license from 20th Century Fox Consumer Products before its shutdown.

 Development

 20th Century Fox World (Dubai) was announced on 3 November 2015, when 20th Century Fox and Al Ahli Holding Group made their licensing deal to build the theme park for $850 million, while 20th Century Fox World in Malaysia was also in development.

 On 29 April 2018, the park was put on indefinite hold by the Al Ahli Group amid concerns from its CEO Mohammed Khammas that there was a "serious supply" of theme parks in Dubai.